bradenmacdonald/neolace/README.md

 support.
 Whatever path you pick, please get in touch with us at team@neolace.com and we'll give you a hand.

-## Troubleshooting
+## Troubleshooting (Development Issues)

 ### Neo4j fails to start: `Neo4j is already running`

-If you see this error, you can fix by running `docker compose up neo4j --force-recreate`.
+If you see this error, you can fix by running `docker compose up neo4j --force-recreate`

+(Or `neo4j-test` if it's the test database server that failed.)

-## Other howtos
+## Other How-To Guides for Developers

 ### How to analyze the frontend bundle's size